NMTHmations/snippet/README.md

+# Python JSON snippet tool

+Python3 is needed to be installed.

-# Just a brief introduction:
+## Just a brief introduction:

 This handy tool makes a JSON user-snippet from your code.
 It could have some issues with the special characters (such as \t, \n, \0 and etc...).

-# Usage:
+## Usage:

 python3 snippet.py [description] [tab] [file] [JSON filename]